 We only collect information about you so that we can design a garden or border for you or provide you with consultancy services or other services offered by us.
 We believe it is legitimate for us to keep your records once the contract is formally completed, for example so that we can get in touch and review how your garden is developing, and to respond to any queries you may have in the future.

-Correspondence and enquiries: when you get in touch with us to make a one-off enquiry, whether by phone, email or website, we will retain your information for as long as it takes to respond to and resolve your enquiry, and for a further two years.
+Correspondence and enquiries: when you get in touch with us to make a one-off enquiry, whether by phone, email or website, we will retain your information for as long as it takes to respond to and resolve your enquiry, and for a further three years.
 Messages you send us electronically are stored on our third-party hosting provider’s services in the United States, and may also be transferred to our cloud storage facility at Dropbox as well as held on password-protected laptops, mobile phone or other electronic devices.
 We may also transfer this information to our paper records, which are held at our business address.

 Plans and research: we keep all the online and paper-based information relating to the services you received from us, including Concept plans, Masterplans, Planting designs, Consultancy notes and any other information, for ten years from completion of our contract with you.
 This information is kept on our cloud storage facility at Dropbox, and on password-protected electronic devices; paper information such as plans are also kept separately at our business address.
 If we have successive contracts with you, then all the information would be kept for ten years following the close of the final contract.
 After that we will keep the final drawings or completed notes for 30 years.

 Newsletter: we keep the information you used to sign up for our newsletter for as long as you remain subscribed.

 DISCLOSURE OF YOUR INFORMATION TO THIRD PARTIES